 There is no generally accepted classification of lipids.

-It is most expedient to classify lipids depending on their chemical nature, biological functions, as well as in relation to some reagents, for example, to alkalis.
+It is most appropriate to classify lipids depending on their chemical nature, biological functions, as well as in relation to some reagents, for example, alkalis.

-Fats - esters of glycerin and higher fatty acids.
+Fats – esters of glycerol and higher fatty acids.

-Waxes - esters of higher aliphatic alcohols (with a long carbohydrate chain of 16-30 C atoms) and higher fatty acids.
+Waxes – esters of higher alcohols of the aliphatic series (with a long carbohydrate chain of 16-30 C atoms) and higher fatty acids.

 Steroids – esters of polycyclic alcohols and higher fatty acids.

-Complex lipids - in addition to fatty acids and alcohols, they contain other components of various chemical nature.
+Complex lipids – in addition to fatty acids and alcohols, they contain other components of various chemical natures.
 These include phospholipids and glycolipids .

-Phospholipids - these are complex lipids, in which one of the alcohol groups is associated not with FA, but with phosphoric acid (phosphoric acid can be combined with an additional compound).
-Depending on what alcohol is included in the phospholipids, they are subdivided into glycerophospholipids (contain alcohol glycerin) and sphingophospholipids (contain sphingosine alcohol).
+Phospholipids are complex lipids in which one of the alcohol groups is not associated with FA, but with phosphoric acid (phosphoric acid can be combined with an additional compound).
+Depending on which alcohol is included in the phospholipids, they are divided into glycerophospholipids (contain the alcohol glycerol) and sphingophospholipids (contain the alcohol sphingosine).

-Glycolipids Are complex lipids in which one of the alcohol groups is associated not with FA, but with a carbohydrate component.
-Depending on which carbohydrate component is included in the glycolipids, they are subdivided into cerebrosides (contain a monosaccharide, disaccharide or a small neutral homooligosaccharide as a carbohydrate component) and gangliosides (contain an acidic hetero-oligosaccharide as a carbohydrate component).
+Glycolipids – these are complex lipids in which one of the alcohol groups is associated not with FA, but with a carbohydrate component.
+Depending on which carbohydrate component is part of the glycolipids, they are divided into cerebrosides (they contain a monosaccharide, disaccharide or a small neutral homooligosaccharide as a carbohydrate component) and gangliosides (they contain an acidic heterooligosaccharide as a carbohydrate component).

-Sometimes in an independent group of lipids ( minor lipids ) secrete fat-soluble pigments, sterols, fat-soluble vitamins.
-Some of these compounds can be classified as simple (neutral) lipids, while others are complex.
+Sometimes into an independent group of lipids ( minor lipids ) secrete fat-soluble pigments, sterols, and fat-soluble vitamins.
+Some of these compounds can be classified as simple (neutral) lipids, others - complex.

-According to another classification, lipids, depending on their relationship to alkalis, are divided into two large groups: saponifiable and unsaponifiable....
-The group of saponifiable lipids includes simple and complex lipids, which, when interacting with alkalis, hydrolyze to form salts of high molecular weight acids, called "soaps".
-The group of unsaponifiable lipids includes compounds that do not undergo alkaline hydrolysis (sterols, fat-soluble vitamins, ethers, etc.).
+According to another classification, lipids, depending on their relationship to alkalis, are divided into two large groups: saponifiable and unsaponifiable.
+The group of saponified lipids includes simple and complex lipids, which, when interacting with alkalis, hydrolyze to form salts of high molecular weight acids, called “soaps”.
+The group of unsaponifiable lipids includes compounds that are not subject to alkaline hydrolysis (sterols, fat-soluble vitamins, ethers, etc.).

 According to their functions in a living organism, lipids are divided into structural, storage and protective.